rafid29mehda/Multi-modal-Medical-Model/README.md

 # Load multimodal model for image + text tasks
 model = VisionEncoderDecoderModel.from_pretrained("biovil/biovil-vision-text")

-# Fine-tune on medical images and reports (you'll need your own dataset for this step)
+# Fine-tune on medical images and reports (we'll need wer own dataset for this step)
-# Assuming you have a dataset of X-ray/MRI images and corresponding medical reports
+# Assuming we have a dataset of X-ray/MRI images and corresponding medical reports

 # During fine-tuning, the model learns to generate text based on the image features
 ```